-The domestic airline Air Tahiti is the primary mode of transportation between islands.
+The domestic airlines, Air Tahiti and Air Moana, are the primary mode of transportation between islands.
 Regular flights leave daily to and from the international airport in Papeete.
 Additionally, if you’re headed to Moorea, there is a daily ferry service from Tahiti that takes about 30 minutes one way.

 Public transportation is widely available on the Tahiti main island.
 There is a bus system and taxis for transport to your hotel, the airport, and the ferry terminal.
 On the outer islands, public transportation is less common.
 Rental cars and motorcycles are available in Tahiti, Moorea, Bora Bora, Huahine, Raiatea and Taha’a.
 However, other than your own two feet or a local boat, you may not even need transportation once you’re in paradise.

 Getting to Tahiti by Sea

 Due to distance and few scheduled departures, getting to Tahiti by sea is a real challenge.
 However, a great way to sightsee and experience French Polynesia’s culture is to book an island hopping cruise.

 Cruise ships depart from within Tahiti and island hop within the national borders.
 Papeete serves as the gateway for cruises to the French Polynesian archipelagos.
 To embark on an inter-island cruise, travelers must fly into Tahiti-Faa’a International Airport in Papeete, which is the jumping off point for ocean odysseys.
 From there, you can easily hop on Tahitian cruise ships and explore the enchanted isles via Tahiti’s blue waterways.